turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. In your own words, what is the purpose of a function?

-A function is a useful way to create a reusable code block that can be called in different contexts.
+- A function is a useful way to create a reusable code block that can be called in different contexts.

 2. What is a parameter?

--The parameters of a function are the input values being used in the function.
+- The parameters of a function are the input values being used in the function.

 3. What is a return value?

--The return value is the value returned by executing a function.
+- The return value is the value returned by executing a function.

 4. In the space below, declare a function named `hello` that will print to the console, `"Sam I am"`.